A Gown’s Journey to the Spotlight

 Afterwards, I laid everything out on the cutting table to give myself a visual of the finished gown (and of course, to admire my cutting work).
 She was going to be beautiful.
 I started with the bodice first.
 The interlining also acted as the lining for the bodice.
 The only issue I had was getting the ruching evenly distributed at the chest because the layers of the fabric lay thick when sewn together.

 Next, I assembled the underskirt up to where the godets would begin, then went back to sew in the godets.
 All twelve of them.
 Knowing how time-consuming this would be and how I’d have to do this over again on the outer layer of the skirt, I forced myself to really focus on what I was doing in the moment rather than thinking ahead about how much more was left to do.
-Because then I would have started freaking out.
+Because then I would have broken my promise to myself not to freak out, and I would have started freaking out.

 Since I needed to make sure everything fit right, I couldn’t attach the bodice to the skirt until after fitting the actor.
 I also couldn’t connect the outer and under skirts either, in case we needed to make adjustments.
 So, while waiting, I moved on to working on the gathers.
 That meant deciding the size and how tight the gathers should be, how many inches of fabric we’d need for that, and whether we had enough fabric on hand.

 There were gathers everywhere on this design—along the entire neckline, on each sleeve to create a dramatic shoulder, all around the godet seams, and one big ruffle along the hemline.
 It was gather math overload.
-Thankfully, Amara was there to save the day.
+Thankfully, Amara, our shop superhero, was there to save the day.
 My brain was completely fried by then, and adding one plus one was not something I was capable of doing at that point.

 After all that math, it turned out we didn’t have enough fabric.
 So more had to be ordered.
 Unfortunately, the original was no longer available, so Tiffany rush ordered another color in a similar fabric.
-By the time it arrived, the fitting was done, I had assembled most of the dress, and prepped the gathers with the fabric we had on hand.
+By the time it arrived, the fitting was done, I had assembled most of the dress, and prepped the gathers with the fabric we already had.

 My table was covered in gathers.
 Two to eighteen inches long and about 70 strips.
 All having to be distributed and sewn into the gown.
 I began with the sleeves and went in a small downward curve starting at the shoulder.
 These gathers started at two and a half inches long at the top and gradually increased to four inches at the bottom.
 For the neckline, they were cinched at the center and sewn along the seamline beginning at the center back, extending to the center front.